Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 {{< responsive-image src="cat-market-istanbul.jpeg" alt="Cat at a bazaar in Istanbul" caption="Cat at a bazaar in Istanbul" class="w-full no-border contain" >}}

-The final stop on my year-long adventure was Turkey, where I experienced life in a different set of rhythms like waking up to the morning adhan (call to prayer).
-Following their successful invasion of Cyprus, **[cats conquered Istanbul](https://www.bbc.com/travel/article/20251118-istanbul-turkey-inside-the-city-where-cats-rule-the-streets)** where they remain in charge.
+The final stop on my year-long adventure was Turkey, where I experienced life in a different set of rhythms like waking up to the morning adhan (call to prayer) and greeting the local cats.
+Following their successful invasion of Cyprus, **[cats conquered Istanbul](https://www.bbc.com/travel/article/20251118-istanbul-turkey-inside-the-city-where-cats-rule-the-streets)** where they remain in charge to this day.

 {{< responsive-image src="fez-the-cat.png" alt="Fez the Cat" caption="Fez the Cat" class="w-full no-border contain" >}}

 With some spare time and an extended deadline, I decided to work on another submission for the Yoto Hackathon: [Fez the Cat](https://yoto.space/developers/post/fez-the-cat-7XbFLVY7sXNlNVA).
 Clearly inspired by my time in Istanbul, Fez tells 26 stories, one for each letter of the alphabet.
 Each story is almost a pangram, a sequence that containers every letter of the alphabet from A-Z. Except each story is missing one letter which the listener has to guess.

 Fez gave me more time to [explore vibe coding]({{< relref "posts/2025-09-25-cloudfront-function-midnight-local-time" >}}) and tinker with text-to-speech (TTS) voices in ElevenLabs.
+Backyard Birds and Fez the Cat were the start of a return to building that continues by hacking at [Sundai Club](https://www.sundai.club/) and open sourcing many of my projects over the past few years.

 ## Returning Home